fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 Char = "A" | "a"
 ```

-There are two types of symbols in formal grammar: terminal and nonterminal.
-The names terminal and nonterminal imply action or movement.
-A terminus is where something stops or ends.
-In this case, the action or movement is replacement.
-Given a nonterminal symbol, we want to replace it with a terminal symbol.

-This game of replacement begins at the `Start` nonterminal symbol.
-In any formal grammar, you will find a special symbol called something
-like `Start` or `Root`.
-This is the entry point to the grammar.
-All valid strings converge at that symbol.

 Let's walk through the process of testing whether `"aA"` is a valid sentence
-in the language we've described.
+according to our grammar.
 We take the first character in `"aA"` which is `"a"`.
-Then we look at the right side of the start symbol, moving left to right.
+Then we look at the right side of the `Start` symbol, moving left to right.
-The first thing we encounter is the nonterminal symbol `Char`.
+First we encounter the nonterminal symbol `Char`.
 In order to test whether `"a"` matches `Char`, we have to replace `Char` with
 a terminal symbol.
 To do this, we go down to the definition of `Char`.
 On the right side of `Char`, we first find `"A"`.
 `"A"` does not match `"a"`.
 But `"A"` is not our only option.
-The pipe operator (`|`) is the logical OR.
+`|` is the logical OR.
-So `Char` can also be replaced with `"a"`.
+So `Char` can be replaced with `"A"` or `"a"`.
 `"a"` matches `Char`.
+So far, so good.

-Now we repeat the process for the second `Char` on the right side of`Start`.
+Now we need to test the second character in our string: `"A"`.
+We return to `Start` and move right, finding a second nonterminal symbol `Char`.
-In the same way, we find that `"A"` matches `Char`.
+In the same way that we tested `"a"`, we find that `"A"` matches `Char`.
-And the concatenation operator (`,`) indicates that both `Char`s in `Start` are
-part of one string.
+And now we are out of characters to test and nonterminal symbols to replace.
+Our string ends where are pattern ends.
+The pattern of characters in our string match the pattern of symbols in our
+grammar.
-So, `"aA"` is a valid sentence in our language.
+`"aA"` is a valid sentence in our language.

-`"bA"` is not, because there's no way to replace any of the nonterminal symbols
-in our grammar with the terminal symbol `"b"`.
+## A formal grammar for hex colors

-Now let's jump into writing a formal grammar for a hex color string.
+Now let's jump into writing a context-free grammar for a hex color string.
 We'll start with the basic pieces, the terminal symbols, and work our way up
 to the `Start` symbol.